๐Ÿ“ŠAdvanced Quantitative Methods

 Why This Matters

-Regression analysis is the backbone of AP Statistics—it's how you'll demonstrate your understanding of relationships between variables, which appears heavily in both multiple-choice and free-response questions.
+Regression analysis is the backbone of AP Statistics.
+It's how you demonstrate your understanding of relationships between variables, and it appears heavily in both multiple-choice and free-response questions.
 You're being tested on your ability to interpret slopes and intercepts in context, analyze residual plots for model validity, and construct confidence intervals for population parameters.
-The concepts here connect directly to Unit 2's exploration of two-variable data and Unit 9's inference for slopes.
+These concepts connect directly to Unit 2's exploration of two-variable data and Unit 9's inference for slopes.

 Building the Regression Model